depeperwinkel

 - preferably store in a dark, dry and cool place

-- best before ---
+- best before December 2027 (12-2027)

-- This expiration date is an indication
+- This expiration date is an indication.

-Batch number
+Batch number BM610430

-The batch number helps us track which batch an item originates from.
-It's listed on the packing slip and invoice.
+The batch number helps us trace which supply an item originated from.
+It is listed on the packing slip and the invoice.

-Pregnancy (precaution)
+Pregnancy (precautions)

 Share